tim2000s/Boost-master-v3/README.md

 Boost outside the first 40 mins of COB, or with 0 COB has four phases:

 1. Boost bolus
+2. High Boost Bolus
-2. Percentage Scale
+3. Percentage Scale
+4. Accleration Bolus
-3. Enhanced oref1
+5. Enhanced oref1
-4. Regular oref1
+6. Regular oref1

 **Boost**

 When an initial rise is detected with a meal, but no announced COB, delta, short_avgDelta and long_avgDelta are used to trigger the early bolus (assuming IOB is below a user defined amount).
 The early bolus value is one hour of basal requirement and is based on the current period basal rate, unless this is smaller than "Insulin Required" when that is used instead.
+This only works between 5mmol/l (90mg/dl) and 10mmol/l (180mg/dl)

 The user defined Boost Scale Value can be used to increase the boost bolus if the user requires, however, users should be aware that this increases the risk of hypos when small rises occur.